How to Build a Brand For Your Home Service Business

 2. Choose a business name and slogan

 A name is one of the most recognizable pieces of any business.
-That’s why it’s so important to get it right.
+That’s why it’s so important to get it right when you’re naming a business.

 Kevin knows that a big part of his brand is the clear communication that keeps clients happy and in the loop.
 This leads him to name his company Clear Contracting.